molevol-ub/galeon/README.md

 **NOTES**:

 - Protein names MUST coincide with the gene name of the input GFF3 or BED2 file.
-- If raw protein data is provided, *mafft* will align them.
+- If raw protein data is provided, our pipeline will use *mafft* to align them.
-- If pre-computed MSA data is provided, it will be used directly to run *FastTree* or *iqtree* and get the evo. distances.
+- If pre-computed MSA data is provided, it will be used directly to run *FastTree* or *iqtree* and get the evolutionary distances.
 - BED1 format does not contain the gene name information, so BED2 format should be used instead.

 ### 2.3.
-Chromosome/Scaffold sizes file
+Chromosome/Scaffold size file
 This is used mainly as a guide to filter the output results and summarise the findings focusing on the main scaffolds (those corresponding to chromosomes) or a subset of scaffolds of choice (for example: the ten largest scaffolds or a list of scaffolds of interest).

 - Input file name: **ChrSizes.txt**